Bead Glossary A to J

 BASE METAL

 Any metal other than gold, silver or platinum – which are all considered Precious Metals.
+Examples would include brass, bronze, copper and nickel.

 BAUBLE

-A decorative piece of inexpensive jewellery.
+A decorative but inexpensive piece of jewellery.

 BEADS